lanceewing/lanceewing.github.io/_posts/2024-05-22-do-you-own-this-space-quest-2-disk.markdown

 ## Dodged a bullet

-It was almost certainly an unintentional mistake, but if anyone at Sierra had realised that this happened at the time, then it may have been a sackable offence.
+It was almost certainly an unintentional mistake.
 Surprisingly, no one appeared to have noticed that this happened, not Sierra, not their competitors or their customers, and it was only discovered decades later, the first known discovery of it by online user NewRisingSun in October 2016.

 It is also fortuitous that this happened at the end of the AGI era.
 In March 1988, Sierra had already developed their SCI adventure game system and were about to release the first game using it, which would be King's Quest IV.
-So "losing" the AGI interpreter source code into the public domain, should someone have noticed it, may not have been as drastic as it would have been only a year or two before that.
+So "losing" the AGI interpreter source code into the public domain, should someone have noticed it, may not have been the issue it could have been only a year or two before that.

 It makes for an interesting digital archeaology story though, and it allows us, 36 years later, to see how our heros at Sierra On-Line wrote their AGI interpreter.